We are one of Britain's foremost public auctioneers of Medals and

 Lord Leycester Hotel, Jury Street, Warwick CV34 4EJ, on Wednesday

-19th June, starting at 12 noon.
+August 20th, starting at 12 noon.
 The online catalogue

 will be available approximately 3 weeks before the sale.
-To view the
+To view

 The sales take place at the Lord Leycester Hotel, Jury Street,

 Warwick CV34 4EJ.
 The hotel has a small car park at the rear and

 the nearest public car park is in New Street.
 The nearest railway